Dragan Blatnjak

-Dragan Blatnjak (born 1 August 1981) is a Bosnian-Herzegovinian football manager and former player.
-He is an assistant coach for Croatian club Zadar.
+Dragan Blatnjak (born 1 August 1981) is a Bosnian football manager and former player.

 Club career

-Previously he played for FC Khimki (until 2010) and Hajduk Split in the Croatian First League.
+Previously Blatnjak played for Russian club FC Khimki (until 2010) and Hajduk Split in the Croatian First League.

 International career

 He made his debut for Bosnia and Herzegovina in a March 2002 friendly match away against Macedonia and has earned a total of 12 caps, scoring no goals.
 His final international was an October 2007 European Championship qualification match against Norway.

+Managerial career

+After first being an assistant coach at the club, Blatnjak was named manager of Zadar in December 2022.